synthizer/synthizer/.github/pull_request_template.md

 This is for issue: Issue number here.

-Follow the directions in CONTRIBUTING.md:
+Follow the licensing directions in CONTRIBUTING.md: